Modular Clean Rooms

-- All air handling and filtration units are built into the ceiling of our modular clean rooms; hookups for plumbing and electrical are engineered-in for easy installation and setup.
+- Built-In Air Handling & Filtration - All air handling and filtration units are built into the ceiling of our modular clean rooms; hookups for plumbing and electrical are engineered-in for easy installation and setup.

-- While it can take several months to build a fixed-wall cleanroom (owing to the amount of design, engineering, and construction involved), Clean Air Products can build and install a sophisticated modular hard wall cleanroom in just a few weeks.
+- Quick Turnaround - While it can take several months to build a fixed-wall cleanroom (owing to the amount of design, engineering, and construction involved), Clean Air Products can build and install a sophisticated modular hard wall cleanroom in just a few weeks.
 Onsite assembly of our modular clean rooms is also significantly less disruptive to your day-to-day operations.

 Modular Clean Room Construction ConsiderationsAt Clean Air Products you can choose from two types of laminar flow clean rooms: recirculating and non-recirculating.
 Your product and process requirements will determine which type is best-suited to your company’s needs.
 Click here for information on common industry standards and cleanroom performance requirements.

-Recirculating Modular CleanroomsAs the name suggests, a recirculating modular cleanroom recirculates the air within and prevents that air from mixing with outside air—this allow for better control of temperature and humidity.
+Recirculating Modular CleanroomsAs the name suggests, a recirculating modular cleanroom recirculates the air within and prevents that air from mixing with outside air—this allows for better control of temperature and humidity.
 Air is recirculated through HEPA filters, located in the ceiling of the clean room, using air return chambers built into the walls of the clean room.
 In a recirculating modular cleanroom, less contamination load is put on the HEPA filters because the system is continually recycling previously cleaned air.
-This helps filters last longer and perform better.
+This allows filters to last longer and perform better.

 Non-Recirculating Modular CleanroomsAlso called a “single pass cleanroom,” a non-recirculating modular cleanroom draws in air from above the room through the HEPA filters.
 The filtered air is blown into the cleanroom, and it exits via either a small gap located below the walls or through adjustable wall grills.
 With no need for return air ductwork, non-circulating modular clean rooms are less costly than recirculating clean rooms.